offensive-security/nethunter-LRT/README.md

 # nethunter-LRT

-The **Nethunter Linux Root Toolkit** is a little collection of scripts to do some common things needed to **install Kali Linux Nethunter from Linux**.
+The **Nethunter Linux Root Toolkit** is a little collection of scripts to do some common things needed to **install Kali Linux Nethunter from Linux and OS X (Mac OS)**.

 ***Tools needed:***